 No state-wide licensing requirements exist; however, each local jurisdiction within the state may have different massage permit requirements or business license requirements.

 California Requirements for Massage Insurance

-Regardless of the high quality of your clients or the strength of your skills as a massage therapist, someone can come in for a massage and ultimately sue you for damages they claim while in your care.
+Regardless of the high quality of your clients or the strength of your skills as a massage professional, someone can come in for a massage and ultimately sue you for damages they claim while in your care.
 An incident may or may not be your fault, and yet you still may be sued.
 The truth is that no one can predict what may happen in life.

-Benefits of massage therapist liability insurance:
+Benefits of massage therapy insurance:

 - It provides you and your customers with peace of mind

 - It protects you against the day-to-day risks of your job

 - It may be an employer or landlord requirement